boisgera/tmp-notebook/README.md

-# IPyWidgets Issue in Jupyter Notebook
+# IPyWidgets Disabled in Jupyter Notebooks

 See the problem in binder: